IsakJacobsson/udisc-stats-analyzer/README.md

 #### Additional Arguments

 - `-o/--output` - Path to save the plot image (e.g., 'plot.png').
-If not
+When set, the
-  provided, the plot is only shown.
+plot is not shown.
 - `--hide-par` - Hide par reference in plot.

 ### Performance Curve